mariadb-operator/mariadb-operator/docs/CONFIGURATION.md

 > [!IMPORTANT]
 > Make sure you check the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) if you are unfamiliar with Kubernetes probes.

-Fine tunning of Kubernetes probes for databases running in Kubernetes is critical, you may do so by tweaking the following fields:
+Fine tunning of probes for databases running in Kubernetes is critical, you may do so by tweaking the following fields:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1